What is the main source of law authorising this entity form?

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

-The LLC also has one secretary, who must have experience in corporate matters, with knowledge in corporate law and, especially, in the bylaws and ethical and corporate governance codes of the company.
+The LLC also has one (1) secretary, who must have experience in corporate matters, with knowledge of corporate law and, especially, of the bylaws and ethical and corporate governance codes of the company.

-• the commissioner or the supervisory board (“El Comisario o Consejo de Supervision”) (the “commissioner” or “Supervisory Board”);
+- the commissioner or the supervisory board (El Comisario o Consejo de Supervision);

-The number of members (“vocales”) will be that number necessary for the proper development of the LLC.
+The number of members will be that number necessary for the proper development of the LLC.

-Administrative personnel such as accountants and internal auditors can be hired via labor contract with no special requirements.
+Administrative personnel such as accountants and internal auditors can be hired via a labour contract with no special requirements.

-If foreigners are employed by the LLC under a labor contract, then there are some residency requirements to fulfill.
-The requirements to obtain a Special Permit of Permanence issued by the General Direction of Migration and Foreigners (“Direccion General de Migracion y Extranjeria”), are the following:
+If foreigners are employed by the LLC under a labour contract, then there are some residency requirements to fulfil.
+The requirements to obtain a Special Permit of Permanence issued by the General Direction of Migration and Foreigners (Dirección General de Migración y Extranjeria), are the following:

-• Proof of incorporation to the respective professional association, in the case of professional subjects to the Law of Professional Association necessary for the exercise of the profession.
+Proof of authorization of the respective professional association, in the case of professional subjects to the Law of Professional Association necessary for the exercise of the profession.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?